AFP Clinical Answers

 How should acute migraine be treated?

 Nonsteroidal anti-inflammatory drugs are a first-line treatment for mild to moderate migraine.
 The choice of medication should be based on availability and adverse effect profile.
 Triptans are a first-line treatment for moderate to severe migraine.
 Dopamine antagonist antiemetics are second-line treatments for migraine.
+Parenteral dihydroergotamine (DHE 45), magnesium sulfate, valproate (Depacon), and opioids should be reserved for refractory migraine because of adverse effects, weaker evidence of effectiveness, and/or abuse potential.

 Copyright © 2019 by the American Academy of Family Physicians.